krobelus/rate-experiments/thesis.md

 6 Conclusion
 ============

 State-of-the-art SAT solvers produce proofs with deletions of unique reason clauses.
 These proofs are often incorrect under specified DRAT.
 Under operational DRAT they are correct because those deletions will effectively be removed from the proof.
-In [Section 3][3 DRAT Proofs without Deletions of Unique Reason Clauses] we have explained how `DRUPMiniSat`-based solvers produce proofs with reason deletions and we have proposed patches to avoid them, removing the need to ignore some deletions to verify their proofs.
+In [Section 3][3 A Small Tweak to Proof Generation in `MiniSat`-based SAT Solvers] we have explained how `DRUPMiniSat`-based solvers produce proofs with unique reason deletions that render them incorrect under specified DRAT, and we have proposed patches to avoid those deletions, removing the need to ignore deletions to verify their proofs.

 As we explained at the end of [Section 2][2 Preliminaries], specified DRAT is necessary to verify solvers' inprocessing steps that employ deletions